Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

   ┌───────────────
   │ ◆ Oθenïyi̋čal qaoci̋ tayakóyu (ñaʼáı) hurú tayaƛúrı.
   │ ❖ ASR.REC-you_know_what:ERG₃-me:DAT-√assert_to
-  │   ACC₃-PCCS-√is_one  INTR-DEF-INTR-√dog  (EAPCZ-√and)
+  │   ACC₃-PCCS-√is_one  NTR-DEF-NTR-√dog  (EAPCZ-√and)
-  │   COO-√are_two INTR-DEF-INTR-√cat
+  │   COO-√are_two NTR-DEF-NTR-√cat
   │ ➥ That one said to me that the dog was one and the cats were two.
   └─
 ```